The U-Pick is currently closed.

-We do have pork, chicken and turkey available on the farm, please contact us if you'd like to stop by.
+We do have pork, chicken and beef available on the farm, you can pre-order anytime and come by to pick up or welcome to contact us if you'd like to stop by.

-We are still building!
-At this time the parking is along Majestic Road.
-There is a solid 10-15 minute walk down to the picking.
+The parking lot is right off Majestic Road before the red barn.
+There is a 5 minute walk down to the picking.
 The land is rugged and diverse just like mother nature intended.
 Please wear proper hiking/walking shoes and expect mud, ditches, sticks, grass and bugs.
 WE ARE ORGANIC!
 That means bugs are ALIVE and well here at Majestic, along with natural growth in the orchard.

 BRING A PICNIC!
-We are anticipating having food for sale in 2020 but at this time there is no hot food option.
+We do not currently sell food.
 You are welcome to bring in your own picnic, foods, drinks and all to enjoy while at the farm.
-We do have light snacks and drinks for sale in addition to all of our meat selection for take home enjoyment.

 We like dogs.
 Dogs like chickens.
 We have FREE ROAMING CHICKENS all over the farm.
 Please keep your dog on a leash at all times or we will have to change our dogs allowed policy.